konradhalas/residuum/README.md

 ![electronics](/other/photos/photo_electronics.jpg?raw=true)

 Next body part - eyes.
-I used *Pololu QTR-8RC* with 8 reflectance sensors to detect line in front of my construction.
-This module is specially designed for line following robots.
+I used *Pololu QTR-8RC* with 8 reflectance sensors to detect a line in front of my construction.
+This module is specially designed for a line following robots.
 Moreover, supplier provides library for Arduino family and all you have to do is call `readLine()` function - simple like that.
 Another advantage of QTR-8RC is that it works with digital I/O pins, so limited number of analog-to-digital converters it's not a problem (e.g. my Arduino has only 6